laurent22/biniou/README.md

 {
 	"type": "js",
 	"trigger": "fileSystem",
-	"triggerSpec": "/path/to/be/watched",
+	"triggerSpec": {
+		"paths": ["/path/to/watch"],
-	"depth": 0
+		"depth": 0,
+		"fileExtensions": ["txt"]
 	}
+}
 ```

-The above job will watch `/path/to/be/watched` for any change.
-It will not do so recursively since `depth` is set to `0`.
+The above job will watch `/path/to/watch` for any change.
+It will not do so recursively since `depth` is set to `0`, and only the text file (.txt) will be watched.

 Then the `index.js` file can be used to do something when a file is changed: